Basic mouse and keyboard operations for using the software

 CTRL + L: Open or close the Library.

 CTRL + C: Copy the currently selected shape or object.

-CRTL + X: Cut the currently selected shape or object.
-Cut is similar to Copy, but cut will remove the selected shape, while copy makes a duplicate of the shape without removing it.
+CTRL + X: Cut the currently selected shape or object.
+Cut is similar to Copy, but Cut will remove the selected shape, while Copy duplicates the shape without removing it.